How To Have Self Control With Food Without Relying On Willpower

 Because there will always be those times when you fail.

-There will always be those times when you come home completely exhausted and your willpower battery is dead.
+There will always be those times when you come home completely exhausted, and your willpower battery is dead.

 What then?

-If you’re relying on willpower, your toast.
+If you’re relying on willpower, you’re toast.

 But by doing something else entirely …

-Finding stress relief techniques that keep your battery full!
+It is finding stress relief techniques that keep your battery full!

-Self care is how you have self control with food
+Self-care is how you have self-control with food.

 What does this mean?

-You change one lil’ tiny easy behavior at a time.
+You change one lil’ tiny, easy behavior at a time.

 So it’s progress, not perfection.

-You’ll find that as you embrace self-care, your binge and out of control behavior goes down.
+You’ll find that as you embrace self-care, your binge and out-of-control behavior goes down.

-About the Author
+About the author

 Hi there I'm Jared and this website is dedicated to Awareness.
 Welcome to Eating Enlightenment :)